wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **Q:**&ensp;No purposeful action is then possible?

 **M:**&ensp;All I say is that consciousness contains all.
 In consciousness all is possible.
 You can have causes if you want them, in *your* world.
 Another may be content with a single cause — God’s will.
-The root cause is one: the sense ‘I Am’.
+The root cause is one: the sense ‘I am’.

 **Q:**&ensp;What is the link between the Self (*Vyakta*) and the Supreme (*Avyakta*)?